bardack134/A-True-False-Quiz-Application-2.0/README.md

 - **OOP:** Object-Oriented Programming principles were used in the development of this application.

 ## APIs Used
 - **Open Trivia Database API:** Used to fetch a set of true/false questions for the quiz.
-More information can be found at Open Trivia Database API's official documentation.
+More information can be found at https://the-trivia-api.com/docs/v2/.

 ## Screenshots